destarfighter/AI-Examples/README.md

 this repository will be continously updated with AI work-samples and fun projects.
 Feel free to come back later and take a look!

 - Current State -
 So far i am designing the structure of the code projects.
-Most AI work-samples will be in separate projects in the same solution, sharing common code through a DLL and tested through a solution-wide Unit-Test project.
+Most AI work-samples will be in separate projects in the same solution(Graphical-AI-Solutions.sln), sharing common code through a DLL and tested through a solution-wide Unit-Test project.
 C/C++ will be the programming language used for all implementations.